zeek/spicy/doc/programming/parsing.rst

 Void
 ^^^^

-The :ref:`type_void` type can be used as a place-holder for not storing any data.
-By default ``void`` fields do not consume any data, and while not very useful for normal fields, this allows branches in :ref:`switch <parse_switch>` constructs to forego any parsing.
+The :ref:`type_void` type can be used as a placeholder in fields not meant to consume any data.
+This can be useful in some situations, such as providing a branch in :ref:`switch <parse_switch>` constructs to that foregoes any parsing, or attaching a :ref:`&requires

-If a non-zero ``&size`` is specified, the given number of bytes of input data are consumed.
-This allows skipping over data without storing their result:

-.. spicy-code:: parse-void-size.spicy

-    module Test;

-    public type Foo = unit {
-        : void &size=2;
-        x: uint8;

-        on %done { print self; }
-    };

-.. spicy-output:: parse-void-size.spicy
-    :exec: printf '\01\02\03' | spicy-driver %INPUT
-    :show-with: foo.spicy

-A ``void`` field can also terminate through an ``&until=<BYTES>``
-attribute: it then skips all input data until the given deliminator sequence of bytes is encountered.
-The deliminator is extracted from the stream before parsing continues.

-Finally, a ``void`` field can specify ``&eod`` to consume all data until the end of the current input.

-``void`` fields cannot have names.
+<attribute_requires>` attribute to enforce a condition.

+Fields of type ``void`` do not have any accessible value.

 Controlling Parsing
 ===================